-Also occurs to her in the 1980 movie version when Ming hypnotizes her with a ring, causing her to writhe sensuously.
+Also occurs to her in the 1980 Flash Gordon movie when Ming hypnotizes her with a ring, causing her to writhe sensuously.

 Lazar's "mothers" put a spell on Belladonna in Your Highness to make her "submit" to him so that he can impregnate her with a dragon.
 Hilariously, all the spell does is make her horny, which freaks Lazar out to the point where he has difficultly performing.
 Fortunately, this gives the heroes plenty of time to kill Lazar's minions.

 The 1962 version of Jack the Giant Killer featured the villain hypnotizing and turning the princess into a witch, thus ensuring that even if Jack managed to save her, it wouldn't be nearly as hard to get her back the second time.

 Space Balls plays this for laughs, like every other trope at its disposal.
 Lord Helmet uses The Schwartz to trick Princess Vespa into thinking he's her father.
 He only keeps it up long enough to capture her.